Ebmili/HotelsList/README.md

 3) yarn start

-App should trun on localhost.
+App should load on localhost.

+Bonus: you can also check my Unit tests by running yarn test on the terminal !

 🧩 Project description